Walk the gardens below the house

 And if all this fails to tickle your fancy,

-why not visit Pisa, Florence, Siena, Orvieto, Greve in Chianti, San Gimignano, Volterra, all within a 2 hour drive of the breakfast table and bring back scrumptious bottles of the best Italian wines from the region to enjoy with your dinner.
+why not visit Pisa, Florence, Siena, Orvieto, Greve in Chianti, San Gimignano, Volterra, 2-3 hour drive of the breakfast table and bring back scrumptious bottles of the best Italian wines from the region to enjoy with your dinner.

 Have you visited Villa Patricia?